MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/remarketing-list.md

 |User 3|C<br/>|Z|Yes.
 Evaluation of the logical expression results as *True*.<br/><br/>*(((Url Contains X) and (ReferrerUrl NotEquals Z)) or ((Url DoesNotBeginWith Y)) or ((ReferrerUrl Equals Z))) and (((Url BeginsWith A) and (ReferrerUrl BeginsWith B)) or ((Url Contains C)))*<br/><br/>*((False and True) or (True) or (True)) and ((False and False) or (True))*<br/><br/>*(False or True or True) and (False or True)*<br/><br/>*True and True*<br/><br/>*True*|

 ## <a name="scope"></a>Scope
 Scope defines what accounts can use this remarketing list.
-If scope is set to *Account*, the remarketing list can only be associated with ad groups within one specified account ([Parent Id](#parentid)).
-If scope is set to *Customer*, the remarketing list can be associated with any ad groups across all of the customer's accounts.
+If scope is set to *Account*, the remarketing list can only be associated with campaigns and ad groups within one specified account ([Parent Id](#parentid)).
+If scope is set to *Customer*, the remarketing list can be associated with any campaigns and ad groups across all of the customer's accounts.

 **Add:** Required
 **Update:** Read-only.
 You cannot change the scope.